Chicken Pox In Teens

 Treating chicken pox in teens is the same as with other age groups.
 The virus will run its course, so all you can do is treat the symptoms with calamine lotion, acetaminophen, soothing oatmeal baths, and rest.
 Never give a teen aspirin to relieve symptoms due to the risk of Reye syndrome.
 Keep an eye out for complications.

-When a teen has a sibling with chicken pox, he or she can reduce the chance of infection by avoiding contact and wearing a mask (the chicken pox virus is spread in the air).
-Some feel it is best to come down with chicken pox as a teen or child, so they don’t develop chicken pox as an adult due to a higher risk of complications and hospitalizations.
-An adult woman who is pregnant may expose her unborn child to the chicken pox virus if she never had it as a child and is exposed to the virus while pregnant.
+When a teen has a sibling with chicken pox, he or she can reduce the chance of infection by avoiding contact and wearing a mask (this virus is spread in the air).
+Some feel it is best to come down with chicken pox as a teen or child, so they don?t develop it as an adult due to a higher risk of complications and hospitalizations.
+A woman who is pregnant may expose her unborn child to the varicella virus if she never had it as a child and is exposed to it while pregnant.
 Each family has to weigh the risks.